jeromegamez/ansible-macos-playbook/README.md

 # Clone this repository
 git clone https://github.com/jeromegamez/ansible-macos-playbook.git
 cd ansible-macos-playbook
-ansible-galaxy install -r requirements.yml

 # Run the playbooks
 ansible-playbook main.yml
 ```

 ### Overriding defaults

-Not everyone's development environment and preferred software configuration is the same.

 You can override any of the defaults configured in default.config.yml by creating a config.yml file and setting the overrides in that file.